milkcee12/milkcee12.github.io/README.md

 # milkcee12.github.io
 Hello!
-This README is an informal document of records to mark the things I still have to do as well as major project milestones.
+This README is an informal document of records of tasks that need to be done and have been completed, as well as major project milestones.
-## Milestones

-  🎉 Learned about SASS suffix selectors.
-Updated class design of the pages to follow the SASS styleguide and be more modular.

-  🎉 Designed relational projects database in Supabase, used components, environment variables, and Supabase API to dynamically fill contents of timeline.

-  🎄 Merry Christmas!

-  🎉 Styled timeline to be responsive with pure CSS (flexbox)!

-  🎉 Created skeleton SvelteKit file structure for project, taking my first steps into SvelteKit :)

 ## To-Do List
 - [ ] Abstract Supabase call like reccomended in the docs for SvelteKit